Hart-House-Chess-Club/ratings-api/README.md

   Chess Ratings API
 </h1>

-<h4 align="center">Python FIDE scraper, FIDE Ratings API, CFC Ratings API, and available in a web-based HTTP API</h4>
+<h4 align="center">Python FIDE scraper for FIDE Ratings, CFC Ratings, and USCF ratings available in a web-based format</h4>

 <p align="center">
   <a href="#about">About</a> •